catid/kvm/README.md

 ## Overview

-`Hardware Required`: Connect all the hardware.
+[Hardware Required](#hardware-required): Connect all the hardware.

-`OS Installation`: Set up the Raspberry Pi with SSH and WiFi access.
+[OS Installation](#os-installation): Set up the Raspberry Pi with SSH and WiFi access.

-`Windows Setup`: Prepare the Windows computer to access the Raspberry Pi by hostname, and install a terminal app.
+[Windows Setup](#windows-setup): Prepare the Windows computer to access the Raspberry Pi by hostname, and install a terminal app.

-`Software Installation`: Clone this repo, build the software, and run the install script as root.
+[Software Installation](#software-installation): Clone this repo, build the software, and run the install script as root.

-`Hardware Setup`: Connect the Pi to a target device.
+[How To Use](#how-to-use): Connect the Pi to a target device.

 Navigate to https://kvm.local/ to access the KVM web app.